 Q. What if I move or if I close my business?

 A. None of the permits are transferrable.
 If you move or sell your business, call our office, 503-823-0031, to have your permit cancelled so you are not responsible for that location any longer.
 Also, be sure to let your alarm company know you plan to move.
 Your alarm company does not alert the Police Bureau when you cancel your account with them.
 You must contact each separately.
 The same applies with Senior permits, they are not transferrable.
 If the senior moves, they must apply for a new permit in their new home.
 The new occupants must apply for a new permit if the alarm system is still in the home and plugged into electricity.

 A. Only if you have paid for your permit within the last 30 days.
 You will still need to cancel your old permit and submit a new application for a new permit.

 Q. If I discontinue my service with my alarm company, do they notify the Police that I have cancelled my service?

 A. No. The alarm companies are completely separate from the Portland Police Bureau.
 You must notify us both individually.
 Also, if you have no alarm monitoring company, but still have your alarm system plugged into electricity in your home, you are still required to have a permit with the Portland Police Bureau.

 Q. Can you recommend an alarm company?

-A. The Portland Police Bureau’s Alarm Administration cannot show favoritism among the many alarm companies in the area.
-We can however, direct you to the Oregon Burglar & Fire Alarm Association (OBFAA) which will provide more information about alarms systems.
+A. The Portland Police Bureau’s Alarm Administration cannot show favoritism to any one alarm company.
+We can however, direct you to the Oregon Burglar & Fire Alarm Association (OBFAA) to help you answer questions about alarms systems.